Sorry! There are no remaining departures for "Trekking in Transylvania" (EATC), but here are some similar trips.

 Hungry to walk, hike, trek, bike, raft and kayak your way across the world's greatest destinations?
 No sweat.
 (Well, maybe a little.)
 You don't have to be a decathlete to take an Active trip, just someone with a healthy love for getting active and the outdoors.

 All accompanied day hikes as indicated in the itinerary.
-Entrance and tour of Bran Castle.
-Guided walk in Brasov.
+Entrance and tour of Bran (Dracula's) castle, guided walk in Brasov.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.

 VERY IMPORTANT: Please ensure that you print a final copy of your Trip Details to review a couple of days prior to travel, in case there have been changes that affect your plans.

 While it is our intention to adhere to the route described below, there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable to make alterations.
 The itinerary is brief, as we never know exactly where our journey will take us.
 Due to our style of travel and the regions we visit, travel can be unpredictable.
 The Trip Details document is a general guide to the tour and region and any mention of specific destinations or wildlife is by no means a guarantee that they will be visited or encountered.